KyleScritten/aws-restart-portfolio/Labs/Linux & Systems/Lab01-Amazon-Linux-AMI.md

 #### Terminal Output
 <img src="images/man_command_synopsis.png" alt="The terminal window displaying the man page utilities or man page." width="600">

 The terminal window then displays the man page utilities or man page with various help sections identifiable by the man page headers.
+> [!NOTE]
+> You can move in the man pages by pressing the up and down arrow keys.
 To exit the man pages, enter q.